graduateshotline logo

 What is ACT?

-Much like SAT, ACT is a test taken before gaining entry into a college or university in the United States.
+Much like the SAT, ACT is a test taken before gaining entry into a college or university in the United States.
 ACT, which originally stood for American College Testing, is a national college admissions exam that typically lasts around three hours or three and a half hours with the optional writing test.
 Unlike SAT, the test focuses on subject areas instead of general overall categories.
-ACT consists of English, Math, Reading and Science, along with an optional Writing test.
+ACT consists of English, Math, Reading, and Science, along with an optional Writing test.
 Excluding the writing portion, the ACT is a multiple-choice test, split into four sections for each of the four subject areas.
 The scores may come across as confusing, as the highest possible score is a 36, compared to SAT's 1600 (or 2400); each subject test (not including the optional writing portion) is given a score between 1-36, the scores are averaged, and the final score is out of a total possible 36 points.

-Previously, colleges and universities would use SAT as a judge of academic admission and to determine merit-based scholarships; few would accept the ACT in place of SAT.
+Previously, colleges and universities would use the SAT as a judge of academic admission and to determine merit-based scholarships; few would accept the ACT in place of the SAT.
 However, most US colleges and universities now accept both to provide admission and merit-based scholarships.
 In determining which test to take, students should consider taking both as they each test different aspects of academic ability (subject areas versus general concepts).

 Prior to the acceptance of ACT instead of SAT in US colleges or universities, students were required to take the PSAT each year before taking the actual exam for college admission.
 The PSAT allowed students to gain familiarity with the college entrance test by practicing each year and showing overall knowledge accumulated throughout their education so far.
 Recently, however, schools have begun to offer a new testing option called the Pre-ACT.